peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         string str,
         PeterO.Cbor.CBOREncodeOptions options);

-Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format, using the specified options to control the decoding process.By default, if a JSON object has the same key, only the last given value will be used for each duplicated key.
+Generates a CBOR object from a text string in JavaScript Object Notation JSON) format, using the specified options to control the decoding rocess.By default, if a JSON object has the same key, only the last given alue will be used for each duplicated key.

 <b>Parameters:</b>

  * <i>str</i>: A string in JSON format.
-The entire string must contain a single JSON object and not multiple objects.
-The string may not begin with a byte-order mark (U+FEFF).
+The entire string must contain a single JSON bject and not multiple objects.
+The string may not begin with a yte-order mark (U+FEFF).

  * <i>options</i>: The parameter <i>options</i>
 is a CBOREncodeOptions object.